 Step 1 is initiated by the planning lead, who works with resource managers to gather relevant information to support the River Access Planning Guide process.
 The goal is to assemble baseline information efficiently so the planning team may work with a common baseline to engage stakeholders in Step 2.

-TASKS Clearly define the project area.
-DEFINE PROJECT AREA Establishing clear boundaries for the project area defines the spatial extent of the work.
-The project area can vary considerably depending on the plan for type of recreation uses and experiences.
-Likewise, recreation opportunities may vary based on location of the project area or changes in the river system, landscape setting, season, flow, or levels of recreation use.
-For this step, planners and designers should think broadly about the project area because subsequent steps will allow for more-detailed refinement of recreation access and desired experience in specific sites. - What type of river system is the project located in (confined channel, sinuous channel, lake, alluvial reach, estuary)? - What are the geomorphic and physical attributes and processes that could impact an access point including hydrologic character of the project - Does the project focus on a single point-of-entry or a collection of access points along a river corridor?
-DESCRIBE REGULATORY AND MANAGEMENT FRAMEWORK A clear understanding of applicable regulations and/or management standards within your project area is key to the Guide.
+DEFINE PROJECT AREA

+Establishing clear boundaries for the project area def the spatial extent of the work.
+The project area can v considerably depending on the plan for type of recrea uses and experiences.
+Likewise, recreation opportuni may vary based on location of the project area or cha in the river system, landscape setting, season, flow, o of recreation use.
+For this step, planners and designe should think broadly about the project area because subsequent steps will allow for more-detailed refinen recreation access and desired experience in specific s

+DESCRIBE REGULATORY AND MANAGEMENT FRAMEWORK

+A clear understanding of applicable regulations and/or management standards within your project area is key to the Guide.
 Regulations can pertain to recreation, resource management, development standards, and/or regulatory directives that establish parameters for the planning process.
 This is particularly important when desired future conditions for recreation and natural resources may already be established (e.g., a Wild and Scenic River Comprehensive River Management Plan may include guidance on facility development, user capacity, and actions to protect and enhance river values).
-Management standards may also direct permitted uses and use levels that inform an understanding of the social setting. - Identify applicable regulations, permits and management standards that could affect access decisions. - What is the land ownership in the project area? - What agency policies, regulations, or management direction exist regarding recreation setting, natural, cultural, and scenic resources, and/or visitor use? - Are any unique features of the project area (i.e., cultural, recreation, ecological) identified in applicable planning documents? - Are specific management goals and objectives associated with the project area?
+Management standards may also direct permitted uses and use levels that inform an understanding of the social setting.

+Identify applicable regulations and management standards that could affect access decisions.

+- What is the land ownership in the project area? - What agency policies, regulations, or management direction exist regarding recreation setting, natural, cultural, and scenic resources, and/or visitor use? - Are any unique features of the project area (i.e., cultural, recreation, ecological) identified in applicable planning documents? - Are specific management goals and objectives associated with the project area?